 The federal government also continues to be a leading employer of safety science professionals.

 At the Prescott Campus, students learn with experts in the Robertson Aircraft Accident Investigation Lab, the most complete facility of its kind in the nation, and the only one at any university.
-This “crash lab” enables students to get hands-on experience of select aircraft accident scenarios.
+This “crash lab” enables students to get hands-on experience in select aircraft accident scenarios.

 Students will have opportunities for full immersion in the program through diverse internships and a variety of clubs and professional organizations, like the American Society of Safety Engineers, Flight Safety Foundation, and International Society of Air Safety Investigators.